Taiwing/rainfall/bonus0/README.md

 int     0x80        ; call execve
 ```

+> This could have been shorter because argv can actually be set to NULL.
+So we
+> could have skipped building it since the string would have been enough.

 This will execute execve with "/bin//sh" as parameter and open us a shell.
 Now
 the exploit: